Archery for Beginners: How to Get Started

 There’s no right answer, but here are the main things to keep in mind:

 In general, recurve bows are easier to buy and use.
 You just need to get your measurements right (and we help you with that below).
-They need less tuning, and with many models, you can put them together “right out of the box” and start shooting.
+They need less tuning and, with many models, you can put them together “right out of the box” and start shooting.
 That sort of simplicity is fantastic for a new archer, and you can dive right into the sport.

 But, as we said… there’s no right answer, and the choice is up to you!
-If you’re drawn to compound bows, use compound bows; if you like the look of recurve bows, start with a recurve bow.
+If you’re drawn to compound bows, use compound bows.
+If you like the look of recurve bows, start with a recurve bow.
 There’s no right answer—it’s totally up to you, and many archers use both over the course of their lives.

 And, there are a LOT of folks—the good people who write for this website included—who have fallen in love with both target archery and bowhunting, and who shoot both recurves and compounds.